NeLyu/channel_fetch/README.md

 # 📦 YouTube Channel Navigator

+🚧 **Project Status: In Progress**

-That's a compact agent for finding and comparing channels relevant to your query by using both YouTube Data API and OpenAI reasoning.
+That's a compact agent for finding and comparing channels relevant to your query by using the YouTube Data API and OpenAI’s SDK to support both data retrieval and agentic conversation flow.

 ### How is it different from ChatGPT alone?